EdwardGarciaGD/CMPM_121_F25_World_of_Bits/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map
 - [x] Have player grab token and combine with same value tokens
 - [x] Have player be able to drop token value currently in hand to any empty cell

+## D3.b: Globe Spanning Gameplay (User movement and cell expansion throughout map)

+​Key technical challenge: Can you set up your implementation to support gameplay anywhere in the real world, not just locations near our classroom?
+​Key gameplay challenge: Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

+### D3.b Steps

+- [ ] Create local user movement with arrow key buttons
+- [ ] Have cells around user be interactable with different color display
+- [ ] Have cells far from user to be non-interactable with different color display
+- [ ] Have cells to be memoryless and farmable by user
+- [ ] Have achievement ending when user reaches certain number on inventory
+- [ ] Have refactoring between each step